 Do you support SFTP (secure FTP)?

-We support SFTP ("secure FTP") for technically advanced users.
-SFTP is a more secure and powerful way of connecting, but it's also more complicated.
-We recommend that you use standard FTP if you have any trouble with SFTP.
+We support SFTP (“secure FTP”) as well as standard FTP.
+SFTP is a more secure and powerful way of connecting, and it’s noticeably faster if you’re transferring a large number of small files.

 Because of the way an SFTP connection works, it can be used to change any of the files in your website directory or home directory.
 It's not restricted to certain directories like an FTP connection.
 As a result, using SFTP makes it a little trickier to make sure you're putting things in the right place on the server; you have to pay close attention to which directory you are in.